Our Master of Arts in Teaching program is designed to prepare you for an initial North Carolina teaching licensure in

 Secondary education (6-9 and/or 9-12) in English, Mathematics, Science, and Social Studies subject areas

 Special Education (K-12), General Curriculum

-The year-long program includes coursework and a two-semester residency in a public school setting with an experienced classroom teacher.
+The year-long program, from June to May, includes coursework and a two-semester residency in a public school setting with an experienced classroom teacher.

 Through our MAT, you will learn to serve and challenge today’s diverse students through

 Sustained involvement in local educational and youth-based settings

 Signature experiential education opportunities

 Opportunities to earn a specialty license beyond the primary content area in ESL or Special Education.

 Alumni of our MAT are making a difference in schools and classrooms and in the lives of young people.
 Our students are exceptional, having been selected for admission from a highly competitive pool of applicants each year.
 Our strengths include both the academic and professional quality of our program as well as the community spirit that is part of being a University of North Carolina Tar Heel.

 The curriculum includes 12 months of coursework and field experiences that begin in early June and end the following year in late May.
 You must be enrolled full-time and complete the program in sequence.
 The program of study consists of 40 graduate credits derived from a combination of coursework and fieldwork experiences in the schools.